ggerganov/llama.cpp/examples/server/README.md

 ```

 The above command will start a server that by default listens on `127.0.0.1:8080`.
 You can consume the endpoints with Postman or NodeJS with axios library.
+You can visit the web front end at the same url.

 ## Testing with CURL